era/elias.sh/markdown/posts/etw-rust.md

 }
 ```

 Nice, prety simple, right?
-And with that we can get the finromation we want.
+And with that we can get the infromation we want.
 But the sad part is what we can do if we are dropping messages?
 And how do we even know that?

 We can query the stats: